meilisearch/demo-movies/README.md

 ## Testing

 Tests are implemented using Cypress.
-To run the tests, first **launch a MeiliSearch instance**, then run:
+To run the tests, first **launch a Meilisearch instance**, then run:

 ```bash
 yarn test